haidubogdan/nb-18-php-blade-plugin/php-blade/FEATURES.md

 ## Completion

 - Completion for directives 80% (might add some documentation)
-- Completion for custom directives 0%
+- Completion for custom directives 80%
 - Completion for echo tags 80% (to add icon and possible description)
 - Completion for blade files 100%
 - Completion for yield names 80% (for the moment no context is added)

-! it seems quite slow, need to investigate
+- Completion inside echo statement 0%

+?? the include statement

 ## validation